bosd/odoo-data-flow/docs/guides/exporting_data.md

 ### Specifying Fields with `--fields`

 The `--fields` option is a simple comma-separated list of the field names you want in your output file.
 You can also access fields on related records using slash notation (/).
+The tool will log a warning if you request a field that does not exist on the Odoo model, and an empty column will be created in the output.

 - Simple fields: `name,email,phone`
 - Relational fields: `name,parent_id/id,parent_id/name` (This would get the contact's name, their parent company's XML ID, and their parent company's name).